dasch-swiss/dsp-tools/docs/developers/mkdocs.md

-## No duplicate headings, no special characters in headings
+## No Duplicate Headings, No Special Characters in Headings

 When linking to a heading, the name heading is slugified.
 Unfortunately, there are different flavors of Markdown, and different slug algorithms.